donsingh/Meepawn/README.md

 `b` = All Meepos Poof in current position

+`ALT+G` = Immediately Teleports Meepo to Base, After 2.5sec delay Poof All Clones to Base

 #Work-In-Progress
 Binding `,` to scatter Meepos.
 Clicks doesnt seem to work when moving mouse for non activated cursors...